3245688567/project/README.md

 1. Chan Cho Kit
-fix the bug of cannot register/login an admin ac bug1. cannot register an user ac ('Fail to login due to unknown error') bug2. after login as an admin, the web cannot GET "/".
+fix the bug of cannot register/login an admin ac bug1. cannot register an user ac ('Fail to register due to unknown error') bug2. after login as an admin, the web cannot GET "/".
 But if you terminate "node server.js" and reload, it works.
 Same situation happens in logout